terminal-overflow/personal-assistant/README.md

 ## Startup
 ---
-Personal assistant will say initiaising... and then begin to listen indefinitely.
+Personal assistant will say initialising... and then begin to listen indefinitely.
 The speech it detects will be displayed in your terminal/IDE.

 ### Wake word